rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 I had a fun discussion with my wife, she is a statistician and data scientist working on pharmacological studies.
 We were discussing if a design of a clinical trial could be adjusted to software testing.
 There are some intriguing similarities.
 Obviously, humans are much more complex than programs and targeted approaches will work better in either domain.
 But it was a fun discussion and one that convinced me even more about the empirical nature of programming.

-In this analogy programmers are a crazy bunch of experimental scientists.
-In other words, to be good in programming you need to be good in empirical reasoning.
-Have I convinced you that programming is often an empirical process?
+So, if programming is mostly experimental and empirical, let's do something unusual and discuss it as such:

+## Programming as empirical process

+This section can be treated as a side note.
+Considering programming as empirical process is such an opportunity to think a little more about the programming process itself.
+Let's put our empirical hats on and let's discuss what code is bad and what code is good "empirically":

 ### Experimental process and high extraneous loads

-As we discussed in [cognitive loads in programming](),  messy code has _high extraneous load_.
+This frames the discussion of empirical in the context of my previous ([cognitive loads in programming]()) post.
-If you are not familiar with this term simply substitute _high extraneous load_ with messy code.
+If you have not looked at that post, simply substitute _high extraneous load_ with messy code.
 I think we are in a position to put a 1 and 1 together:

 > &emsp; _The experimental nature of programming is a consequence of its high extraneous load and also one of its main causes_